onyeka-hub/Project-14/README-backup.md

 Now that you have a broad overview of a typical Jenkins pipeline.
 Let us get the actual Ansible deployment to work by:

 1. Installing Ansible on Jenkins.
-Install the following dependencies
+Install the following dependencies if not yet installed:
 ```
 sudo yum install ansible -y
 python3 -m pip install --upgrade setuptools